FaizanxxJ/football_xg_prediction_model/README.md

 Input a player's match stats to get their predicted xG

 ### 🌟 Why This Project Matters
-✅ Builds your own logic behind how xG is estimated
+✅ Built my logic behind how xG is estimated

 ✅ Mimics real-world football data systems

-✅ Great foundation for more advanced analytics like goal prediction, overperformance tracking, or player scouting
+✅ Great foundation for more advanced analytics like goal prediction, overperformance tracking or player scouting

 ### 🔮 Possible Extensions
-Train a second model to predict Goals using your predicted xG
+Train a second model to predict Goals using your predicted xG [In Progress]

 Visualize player overperformance: Goals - xG

-Deploy the model as a Flask API ✅ Done
+Deployed the model as a Flask API [✅ Done]

 Build a fantasy football helper app using this model